 Furthermore, the handles of the pliers have a vinyl coating to prevent slipping.
 Also, the grooves in the jaws are deep enough to keep large hog rings in place when crimping them.
 With these pliers, you can compress rings as large as 3/4 inches in a snap.
 They are simply the best U.S. made, professional hog pliers for heavy duty work such as auto upholstery .

-The only challenge with the Osborne open ring pliers is that you have to press the handles together to retain the fastener.
-Otherwise, the fastener will fall.
-Other than that, the pliers are easy to load new fasteners.
+The only minor issue with the Osborne open ring pliers is that you must press the handles together to keep the fastener from falling.
+But these pliers are easy to load new fasteners.

-Nidaye Hog Ring Pliers Kit – Best for Sausage and Bungee Cords
+Swpeet Hog Ring Pliers Kit – Best for Bungee Cords

 - Straight stainless steel design

-You do not need heavy-duty hog ring pliers to crimp hog rings onto sausage casings or camping shock cords.
+You do not need a sophisticated hog ring tool to crimp hog rings onto sausage casings, meat bags, or camping shock cords.
 A simple straight steel design hog pliers tool is all you need to squeeze that 1/4 inch or 3/8 inch C ring.

-The Nidaye hog ring pliers are the perfect choice for the job.
+Swpeet hog ring pliers are the perfect choice for the job.
 They have a sturdy alloy steel design to prevent rusting and an integrated spring-loaded design to hold hog rings in the galvanized jaws.
-Furthermore, the handles are comfortable in your hand because of the foam, non-slip covers.
+Furthermore, the handles are comfortable in your hand although the nylon covers slide off.

-These hog pliers can work with a range of C-ring sizes including 1/4 inch and 3/4 inch.
-You can use them to accomplish a range of tasks not only crimping bungee cords and sealing summer sausages but also upholstering car seats and building cages and traps.
+These hog pliers can work with different sizes of C rings from 1/4 inch and 3/4 inch.
+You can use them to accomplish a range of tasks not only crimping bungee cords but also upholstering car seats and building cages and traps.